circleci/circleci-docs/jekyll/_cci2/testing-ios.md

 4. Create a new Environment Variable with the name `HOCKEY_APP_TOKEN` and paste the token as the value.
-You can now access this token during the {% comment %} TODO: Job {% endcomment %}build.
+You can now access this token in any job.

 ### Beta By Crashlytics